binaryphile/concorde/README.md

 indices.

 `repr` returns the escaped form, rather than quoted, and without indices.
-Therefore concorde can't preserve the indexing of sparse arrays, since those require preservation of indices.
+Therefore concorde can't preserve the indexing of [sparse arrays], since those require preservation of indices.

 The following are both examples of valid array literals: